 What Is a Food Distributor?

 Food distributors act as the middleman between the farmer and the customer, or retailer.
-They purchase farm-grown products directly from the farm, then sell them to a variety of customers: restaurants, grocery stores and supermarkets, schools, institutions like hospitals and universities, food processors and food manufacturers.
+They purchase farm-grown products directly from the farm, then sell them to a variety of customers: restaurants, grocery stores and supermarkets, schools, institutions like hospitals and universities, food processors, and food manufacturers.

-What Kinds of Food Distributors Are There?
+Kinds of Food Distributors

 There are several different kinds of food distributors.
 Some distributors buy a mix of conventional and organic products, while others specialize in only organics.
 These must be certified organic and so must the produce they buy.

 A food distributor is great if you have a higher volume of produce.
-They also help reduce the amount of labor you have to devote to direct marketing and other complications that arise when you decide to sell your farm products directly.
+They help reduce the amount of labor you have to devote to direct marketing and other complications that arise when you decide to sell your farm products directly.

 Some food distributors will come to the farm, pick up the food, and handle everything else: cleaning, processing, and delivering the food to buyers.
 However, others may require you to do some cleaning and processing.
 You will need to research the food distributors that serve your area to find one that fits your needs best.